antonfirsov/docs/2015/07-dotnet46-rtm/dotnet46-rtm.md

 ### Transparent Child Window support

-WPF in .NET 4.6 supports transparent child windows in Windows 8.1 and above.
+WPF in now supports transparent child windows in Windows 8.1 and above.
 This enables you to create and compose non rectangular and transparent child windows in your top level Windows.
 You can enable this by setting the [UsesPerPixelTransparency property](https://msdn.microsoft.com/library/system.windows.interop.hwndsourceparameters.usesperpixeltransparency.aspx) to true in [HwndSourceParameters](https://msdn.microsoft.com/library/system.windows.interop.hwndsourceparameters.aspx).

-### HDPI Improvements
+### High DPI Improvements

-HDPI support in WPF is now better in the .NET Framework 4.6.
-Changes have been made to Layout rounding to reduce instances of clipping in controls with borders.
+High DPI support in WPF is now better.
+Changes have been made to layout rounding to reduce instances of clipping in controls with borders.
 By default, this feature is enabled if your Target Framework is .NET Framework 4.6 (".NETFramework,Version=v4.6") or higher.
 Applications that target earlier versions of the framework can opt in into the new behavior by adding the following setting to an app.config file.
 The setting only takes effect when the application is running on the .NET Framework 4.6.

 	<runtime>
 		<AppContextSwitchOverrides value="Switch.MS.Internal.DoNotApplyLayoutRoundingToMarginsAndBorderThickness=false" />
 	</runtime>

 WPF windows straddling multiple monitors with different DPI settings (Multi-DPI setup) are now rendered without blacked out regions.
-You can opt out of this behavior by adding the following line to the <appSettings> section to disable this new Behavior:
+You can opt out of this behavior by adding the following line to the <appSettings> section in the app.config file:

 	<appSettings>
 		<add key="EnableMultiMonitorDisplayClipping" value="true"/>